UPDATE: Content updated 4/19 to include my further thoughts after using and abusing the CHI Clothing iron for over a year.

-When a trusted name in hair irons says they want to send you a clothing iron to review, you say yes.
+When CHI approached me to review their new clothing iron, I was immediately intrigued.
 Since CHI has made such a good name for themselves in the hair world, I was eager to see if they could do the same for clothing irons.

-Since you need a good iron for every sewing project (and I was curious whether they could really go From Hair to Wear) I’ve been testing it out.
-Over the past couple of weeks I’ve steamed my curtains, pressed my hardest-to-iron clothes and my more delicate ones, and of course, used it in my sewing projects.
+One of the first rules of sewing is that every seam needs to be pressed well in order to get good results.
+So it logically follows that you need a good iron (and I was curious whether they could really go From Hair to Wear) I’ve been testing it out.
+Over the past year and a half I’ve steamed my curtains, pressed my hardest-to-iron clothes and my more delicate ones, and of course, used it in my sewing projects.
 All have been a success.

 And I wanted to show how it did on both a tricky seam and with thicker fabric combined because that’s where I saw the magic.
 Here’s the finished project–an Extraordinary Girl tee (which is probably my signature tee seen here and paired with my Birkin Flares).